What Is Digital Marketing? An Easy Guide for Beginners

 Social media marketing involves

-promoting your brand on platforms like:
+promoting your brand on social media platforms like:

 ·